Lynsay/ResourcesForLearningR/README.md

 # Resources For Learning R
-A repository for learning the R programming language.
+A repository of resources for learning the R programming language.

 ## Resources